Highlights of Budget 2019

 The present income tax exemption limit for individual taxpayers is 2.5 lakhs.
 People earning income up to 3 lakhs are free from paying income tax.
 According to the new announcement in the budget 2019, there is no tax for individuals with income up to 5 lakhs.
 The total income level is now increased to 5 lakhs from the previous income level of up to 3 lakhs.
 So to avail of this tax benefit, your total income must not exceed 5 lakhs.
 There is also a full tax rebate for individuals having taxable income of up to 5 lakhs per annum.
 This means you are exempt from paying income tax if your gross income is up to 6.5 lakhs per year including investments.

 2. Standard Deduction

 The standard deduction minimizes the taxable income of the taxpayers and reduces the tax liability.
-Earlier the limit of standard deduction was set to Rs 40,000 and it was introduced instead of medical reimbursements and transport allowance.
+Previously, the standard deduction limit was Rs 40,000, replacing medical reimbursements and transport allowance.
 It takes off other allowances up to Rs 34,200 per annum and allows taxpayers to save a small amount.
-In the budget 2019, it is announced that the limit of the standard deduction has been raised to Rs 50,000 from the previous limit of Rs 40,000.
+The budget announcement in 2019 raised the standard deduction limit to Rs 50,000 from the previous Rs 40,000.
 This gives additional tax benefits to the salaried classes and pensioners.
 It allows taxpayers to make more tax savings.